Google Translate: Translation methodology

-According to Och, a solid base for developing a usable statistical machine translation system for a new pair of languages from scratch would consist of a bilingual text corpus (or parallel collection) of more than 150-200 million words, and two monolingual corpora each of more than a billion words.
+According to Och, a solid base for developing a usable statistical machine translation system for a new pair of languages from scratch would consist of a bilingual text corpus (or parallel collection) of more than 150–200 million words, and two monolingual corpora each of more than a billion words.
 Statistical models from these data are then used to translate between those languages.
 To acquire this huge amount of linguistic data, Google used United Nations and European Parliament documents and transcripts.
 The UN typically publishes documents in all six official UN languages, which has produced a very large 6-language corpus.
 Google representatives have been involved with domestic conferences in Japan where it has solicited bilingual data from researchers.

 When Google Translate generates a translation proposal, it looks for patterns in hundreds of millions of documents to help decide on the best translation.
 By detecting patterns in documents that have already been translated by human translators, Google Translate makes informed guesses (AI) as to what an appropriate translation should be.

 Before October 2007, for languages other than Arabic, Chinese and Russian, Google Translate was based on SYSTRAN, a software engine which is still used by several other online translation services such as Babel Fish (now defunct).
 From October 2007, Google Translate used proprietary, in-house technology based on statistical machine translation instead, before transitioning to neural machine translation.

 Google Translate Community

-Google has crowdsourcing features for volunteers to be a part of its "Translate Community", intended to help improve Google Translate's accuracy.
-Volunteers can select up to five languages to help improve translation; users can verify translated phrases and translate phrases in their languages to and from English, helping to improve the accuracy of translating more rare and complex phrases.
+Google used to have crowdsourcing features for volunteers to be a part of its "Translate Community", intended to help improve Google Translate's accuracy.
+Volunteers could select up to five languages to help improve translation; users could verify translated phrases and translate phrases in their languages to and from English, helping to improve the accuracy of translating more rare and complex phrases.
 In August 2016, a Google Crowdsource app was released for Android users, in which translation tasks are offered.
-There are three ways to contribute.
-First, Google will show a phrase that one should type in the translated version.
-Second, Google will show a proposed translation for a user to agree, disagree, or skip.
-Third, users can suggest translations for phrases where they think they can improve on Google's results.
-Tests in 44 languages show that the "suggest an edit" feature led to an improvement in a maximum of 40% of cases over four years.
+There were three ways to contribute.
+First, Google showed a phrase that one should type in the translated version.
+Second, Google showed a proposed translation for a user to agree, disagree, or skip.
+Third, users could suggest translations for phrases where they think they can improve on Google's results.
+Tests in 44 languages showed that the "suggest an edit" feature led to an improvement in a maximum of 40% of cases over four years.
+Despite its role in improving translation quality and expanding language coverage, Google closed the Translate Community on March 28, 2024.

 Statistical machine translation

-Although Google deployed a new system called neural machine translation for better quality translation, there are languages that still use the traditional translation method called statistical machine translation.
-It is a rule-based translation method that utilizes predictive algorithms to guess ways to translate texts in foreign languages.
+Although Google has deployed a new system called neural machine translation for better quality translation, there are languages that still use the traditional translation method called statistical machine translation.
+It is a rule-based translation method that uses predictive algorithms to guess ways to translate texts in foreign languages.
 It aims to translate whole phrases rather than single words then gather overlapping phrases for translation.
-Moreover, it also analyzes bilingual text corpora to generate statistical model that translates texts from one language to another.
+Moreover, it also analyzes bilingual text corpora to generate a statistical model that translates texts from one language to another.